russellyoung/regexp-rust/README.md

 ## _RELEASE!_

+oops, maybe not.
+Further testing and adding a second parser (for my own, more rational RE language) caused a redesign where there is a state struct passed to each Step in the walk phase instead of a direct pointer to the string and its endpoint.
+This is much cleaner and makes the code easier to work with and understand - except it doesn't compile.
+There are currently two branches: **main**, which works but has a bug case and doesn't have the new parser, and **broken**, which doesn't compile, so I don't know of the new parser works and the bug is fixed.
+(I'm sure there are still a few more bugs to work out, but the logic should be there).
+Major thanks to anyone who can explain to me why the compile fails.

 I'm pleased to say it seems to be done.
 The basic program is working, the support environment - testing and documentation - is done, to some extent at least (I may add more tests).
 It even has some extra